objectlateral/objectlateral.github.com/_posts/2012-08-24-whats-in-a-name.md

 It just so happens that I had met Boaz and Rick at another jQuery Conference.
 When I realized it was them that owned the domain and that it was no longer in use, I reached out to see if I could buy it from them.

-Boaz refused to sell it to me.
-He insisted on gifting it to me!
+Boaz and Rick refused to sell it to me.
+They insisted on gifting it to me!
 How awesome is that?

 The spirit of ObjectLateral.js lives on at its new home: [http://boazsender.github.com/ObjectLateralJS/][objectlateral-js]